Reviews You Can Rely On

 Support

-This metric scores the pillows on the loft they provide and how firm they remain from sunup to sundown.
+Here we rated how much loft each pillow provides and how firm they remain from sunup to sundown.
 A pillow can be soft and comfortable but still not provide enough support to make the next day ache-free.
 Likewise, it can provide ample support, like some inflatable pillows, but not comfortable support.
 Your preferred sleeping position influences the amount of support you need.
 In general, stomach sleepers need a flatter cushion with less support, while side sleepers need a thicker, more supportive pillow to keep the spine aligned.
-Back sleepers seem to prefer support somewhere in the middle.
-Matching support to your sleeping habits is the best way to wake up fresh and minimize the chances of developing neck or backaches.
+Back sleepers tend to prefer support somewhere in the middle.
+Matching support to your sleeping habits is the best way to wake up feeling fresh and minimize the risk of neck or back pain.

 Inflatable and hybrid pillows like the Nemo Fillo aren't always as luxurious, but they do often provide great support.
 Moreover, inflatables allow for a range of support preferences thanks to the ability of the user to control the amount of air inside the pillow.
 We also really like the varied support of the Sea to Summit Aeros, which has a lower and higher end of the pillow.